 How to improvise on Lead Guitar

 An improvised lead guitar solo can be satisfying for both the player and listener if done intelligently.
-Here are some guidelines to make your solos great.

 - Keep it fresh.
-Tread the familiar path but go ‘off-piste’

-- Get over it!
+- Get over the top of it!

 - learn how to count bars